Parkinson's

 • Blood and urine tests .

-• Genetic testing and pharmacogenetic profiling.
-Identification of possible genomic alterations in genes associated with familial PD, or the presence of susceptibility genes.
-It is also very important to know the patient's pharmacogenetic profile in order to know the response to treatment.
+• Genetic testing and pharmacogenetic profile.
+Identification of possible genomic alterations in genes associated with familial PD, or presence of susceptibility genes.
+It is also very important to know the pharmacogenetic profile of the patient to know the response to treatment.

-At present there is no biological marker that can diagnose Parkinson's disease with certainty and speed.
-There is no value in a blood test or physiological test to confirm it.
-It is a clinical diagnosis, i.e., based on clinical history, physical and neurological examination of the person and the presence of certain symptoms or the absence of others.
+At present, there is no biological marker to diagnose Parkinson's disease with certainty and speed.
+There is no value in a blood test or a physiological test to confirm it.
+It is a clinical diagnosis, i.e., based on the clinical history, the physical and neurological examination of the person and the presence of certain symptoms or the absence of others.
 The latest advances in diagnosis such as functional imaging tests, neuropsychological tests, among others, can help in the diagnosis from a suspicion based on the clinical evaluation of the symptoms and signs presented by the patient.
-In families in which there is hereditary Parkinson's disease attributable to a mutation in one of the genes responsible for this disease, the demonstration of this mutation in a certain member can allow for their identification as a carrier of the disease and, if they present compatible symptoms, as a person with Parkinson's disease.
+In families in which there is hereditary Parkinson's disease attributable to a mutation of one of the genes responsible for this disease, the demonstration of this mutation in a given member can allow identification as a carrier of the disease and, if he/she presents compatible symptoms, as a person with Parkinson's disease.

 There is currently no biological marker, blood test value or physiological test to confirm this.

-The identification of biomarkers for the diagnosis and monitoring of these patients is therefore of great importance.
-The identification and validation of these biomarkers would help both in diagnosis and in the choice of the ideal treatment (precision or personalised medicine) and in monitoring the patient's response to the treatment provided.
+The identification of biomarkers for the diagnosis and follow-up of these patients is therefore of great importance.
+The identification and validation of these biomarkers would help both in diagnosis and in the choice of the ideal treatment (precision or personalized medicine) and in monitoring the patient's response to the treatment provided.

-The primary objective is to find biomarkers for early diagnosis, which will identify the risk of this disease 10 years before it occurs, thus enabling early diagnosis and treatment, thereby greatly improving the patient's quality of life.
+The main objective is to find biomarkers for early diagnosis, which will make it possible to identify the risk of this disease 10 years before suffering it, thus allowing early diagnosis and treatment, thus greatly improving the patient's quality of life.

 Treatments and therapies